nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests for help regarding usage format of a specific command
+1. User requests for help regarding usage format of a specific command.
-2. ConnectUS displays confirmation message
+2. ConnectUS displays confirmation message.
-3. ConnectUS displays usage format of the given command
+3. ConnectUS displays usage format of the given command.<br>
    Use case ends

 **Extensions**

 - 1a.
-No keywords are provided
+No keywords are provided.
   - 1a1.
-ConnectUS displays general help message
+ConnectUS displays general help message.<br>
     Use case ends

 **UC09: Open a contact's Social Media homepage**

 **MSS**

-1. User requests to list persons
+1. User requests to list persons.
-2. ConnectUS shows a list of persons
+2. ConnectUS shows a list of persons.
-3. User requests to open a specified Social Media homepage of a specific person in the list
+3. User requests to open a specified Social Media homepage of a specific person in the list.
-4. ConnectUS opens the desired Social Media homepage
+4. ConnectUS opens the desired Social Media homepage.<br>
     Use case ends

 **Extensions**

 - 3a.
 The person has no specified Social Media record.
   - 3a1.
-ConnectUS displays error message.
+ConnectUS displays error message.<br>
     Use case ends.

 <div style="page-break-after: always"></div>